-There’s something special about a lake town trip.
-From the soft breeze that blows in off the water to dipping your toes into the water even on a cool fall day, the lake itself is enjoyable.
+There's something special about a lake town trip.
+From the soft breeze that blows off the water to dipping your toes into the water even on a cool fall day, the lake itself is a sight to behold.

 The towns, though, go further, providing an opportunity to step back in time, taste-test local cuisine, or just relax on the waterfront.

-To help you earn travel rewards and plan your next trip, here’s our list of the best lake towns across each state throughout the country.
+To help you plan your next trip and make the most of your top travel credit cards, here's our list of the best lake towns across each state throughout the country.

 If you’re over 50, take advantage of massive travel discounts and trip-planning resources